Clark the Scientist

 t the same time, the paragraph Clark dutifully copied states in simple terms the practical basis of scientific method as it stood in the Age of Enlightenment.
 If Captain William Clark was not yet to become a Freemason, he was soon to become a scientist, of sorts.
 Indeed, immediately after his death in 1838, the Academy of Natural Science passed a resolution acknowledging his scientific achievements.

-The explorers' principal tasks, beyond the primary one of searching for a water route from the Mississippi to the Pacific Ocean, were to observe, measure, and record what—and whom—they saw along the way.
+The explorers' principal tasks, beyond the primary one of searching for a water route from the Mississippi to the Pacific Ocean, were to observe, measure, and record what—and who—they saw along the way.
 And so, without benefit of microscope or petri dish, without satellite imagery or photography, without a speedometer or an odometer, they measured the Northwest.
-What is more, they brought back word-snapshots of what they observed, many of striking color and beauty, and in fascinating and sometimes exhaustive detail.
+What is more, they brought back verbal snapshots of what they observed, many of striking spontaneity, color and beauty, and in fascinating and sometimes exhaustive detail.
 Yet taken as a whole, as raw data, the Expedition's written records do not add up to what one would call "a good read."

-In merely browsing through the expedition's journals, one notices that William Clark was, as historian Donald Jackson has said, "a creative speller" and "a versatile capitalizer."
+y merely browsing through the expedition's journals, one notices that William Clark was, as historian Donald Jackson has said, "a creative speller" and "a versatile capitalizer."
 His punctuation was haphazard, too, and his syntax sometimes baffling.
 There are several explanations for these foibles.

-Clark grew up in a young nation where public education was in a prenatal stage, and that was still amorphous, language-wise.
+Clark grew up in a young nation where public education was in a prenatal stage, and that was still amorphous, in terms of language and culture.
 If there was an unspoken rule for spelling, it authorized and excused phonetic verisimilitude—"Spell it as it sounds."
-The result was, as Noah Webster (1758-1843) perceived it, that the pronunciation of words, as taught in contemporary schools, lacked standardization, and spelling was correspondingly confusing.
+The result was, as Noah Webster (1758–1843) perceived it, that the pronunciation of words, as taught in contemporary schools, lacked standardization, and spelling was correspondingly confusing.
 He therefore turned his vast energy and his eloquent pen to the challenge of demolishing “those odious distinctions of provincial dialects which are objects of reciprocal ridicule in the United States.”
 The initial outcome was his highly successful and amazingly durable American Spelling Book, which proved to be "a declaration of American cultural independence, conceived to unite Americans in peace, much as the declaration of political independence had united them in war."1

 But William Clark was only thirteen years old when the first edition of the American Spelling Book appeared in 1783, and his formal schooling was nearly at an end, so he simply followed the old rule for the rest of his life.
 While some of his solutions were obvious, such as "looner" for "lunar," words from foreign languages were exceptional challenges.
 He invented 14 different spellings of the name of Sacagawea's husband, Charbonneau, and 27 renderings of the name of the Indians the French had called Sioux.
 Perhaps his most valiant struggle was with the very word dictionary, upon which the ink in his pen nearly congealed with frustration and disgorged . . .
 Deckinsary.2